Norwegian transparency act statement

 In Miki JFC AS («Miki JFC» or the “Company”) we’re committed to conduct our business in a sustainable manner, in accordance with socially responsible and ethical principles.
 We strive to be a responsible buyer and supplier and conduct regular due diligence in line with the Norwegian Transparency Act and the OECD Guidelines for Multinational Enterprises, to identify and handle any negative impacts on fundamental human rights and decent working conditions related to our operations or our supply chain.
 The result from our due diligence is accounted for in our Human Rights Due Diligence Report which is published on our website annually.
 Requests for information from the public regarding how we address any adverse impact on human rights and/or decent working conditions can be submitted using our contact form at our website.

-2.1 About the Company, ownership structure and organisation
+2.1 About the Company, ownership structure and organization

 Miki JFC AS with registration number 994 796 518 is a private limited liability company.
 Validly registered and existing according to Norwegian company law.